 If it is sunny in Henley, winter or summer, then the first thing to do is walk down to the river.
 When you ge here you have two options.
 Firstly, you can stay on the ‘townside’ of the river, and walk towards the village of Shiplake.
 This walk takes you along a small path that follows the river, and towards the weir.
 At the time of writing, the bridge over to Shiplake is closed.
 This is a relatively short walk, but it is really nice.
 My favourite time has to be in the autumn morning where the colours of the trees are just stunning against the mist.

-Aside from walking, another activity I would recommend is to rent out a little boat from a company called Hobbs.
+On this side of the river, another activity I would recommend is to rent out a little boat from a company called Hobbs.
 This is something that you must do in Henley-on-Thames and you can explore the river in your own time.
 Afterwards, I would suggest a stop and have an ice cream at Mill Meadows.

-What to do when it’s raining!
+What to do when it’s raining

 Regatta Season and the Henley Festival